Kuadrant/authorino/docs/architecture.md

 ### API key authentication

 Authorino relies on Kubernetes `Secret` resources to represent API keys.
 To define an API key, create a `Secret` in the cluster containing an `api_key` entry that holds the value of the API key.
-The resource must also include the same `labels` listed in the Authorino `AuthConfig` custom resource for the protected API that accepts the API key as a valid credential.
+The resource must be labeled with the `spec.identity.apiKey.labelSelectors` listed in the Authorino `AuthConfig` custom resource.
 For example:

 For the following custom resource: